symfony/symfony-docs/book/page_creation.rst

     replace ``http://localhost:8000`` with your host name - like ``http://symfony.local/app_dev.php/lucky/number``.

 If you see a lucky number being printed back to you, congratulations!
+But before you run off to play the lottery, check out how this works.

 The ``@Route`` above ``numberAction()`` is called an *annotation* and it defines the URL pattern.
 You can also write routes in YAML (or other formats): read about this in the :doc:`routing </book/routing>` chapter.
-In fact, most routing example in the documentation will have tabs to show you how each format looks.
+Actually, most routing examples in the docs have tabs that show you how each format looks.

-The method below the annotation - ``numberAction`` - is called the *contrller* and is where you build the page.
+The method below the annotation - ``numberAction`` - is called the *controller* and is where you build the page.
 The only rule is that a controller *must* return a Symfony :ref:`Response <component-http-foundation-response>` object (and you'll even learn to bend this rule eventually).